 - In-House Model Under this model the City's new economic development function would be based in, and provided by, the City administration.
-This model is used by the City for its existing modest service; it was also used prior to 2011 when the City had an Economic Development and Tourism Department in place. - City-Owned Corporation Model This model features the use of a separate, not-for-profit corporation, established and owned by the City, but with its own Board of Directors and staff. - Service Contract Model In this model, the City would contract the operation of its economic development function to an independent agency.
+This model is used by the City for its existing modest service; it was also used prior to 2011 when the City had an Economic Development and Tourism Department in place. - City-Owned Agency Model This model features the use of a separate agency, incorporated and owned (wholly or primarily) by the City, but with its own Board of Directors and staff. - Service Contract Model In this model, the City would contract the operation of its economic development function to an independent organization.
 The City uses this model to deliver tourism services through Tourism VI under the terms of a five-year fee-for-service agreement.

 Elements from two or more of the basic models may be combined to create a hybrid approach.
 Certain services in such a hybrid could be provided in-house by City staff in an economic development office or department.
-Other services could be provided outside of City Hall by a City-owned corporation, or by an independent organization contracted by the City.
-Hybrid approaches, featuring a combination of the in-house/corporation models, and a combination of the in-house/contract models, are presented as additional models for the City to consider.
+Other services could be provided outside of City Hall by a City-owned entity, or by an independent organization contracted by the City.
+Hybrid approaches, featuring a combination of the in-house/agency models, and a combination of the in-house/contract models, are presented as additional models for the City to consider.
+The total number of options, including the two hybrid approaches, is five.